data-6-berkeley/fa25/syllabus.md

 This class serves a different purpose than several other classes that may sound similar.
 Specifically:

-* [**Data 8**](https://www.data8.org/): Data 8 (Foundations of Data Science) is the first required course for the UC Berkeley Data Science major and minor.
+* [**Data 8**](https://www.data8.org/) (Foundations of Data Science) is the first required course for the UC Berkeley Data Science major and minor.
 While some topics may be similar, Data 6 does not cover nearly as much statistics and inference.
 Instead, we dive deeper into the mechanics of Python and how to use Python to generate insights from data using real-world data sets.
 After taking Data 6, you will be more than well-equipped to take (and succeed in) Data 8.
-* [**CS 10**](https://cs10.org/sp25/): CS 10 (The Beauty and Joy of Computing) is a similar class to Data 6 in that it is intended as an introduction to computing that assumes no prior experience with programming.
+* [**CS 10**](https://cs10.org/sp25/) (The Beauty and Joy of Computing) is a similar class to Data 6 in that it is intended as an introduction to computing that assumes no prior experience with programming.
 However, CS 10 focuses less on Python and data science, and more on abstract ideas in computer science.
 It is a fantastic alternative (or complement) to Data 6.
-* [**CS 61A**](https://cs61a.org/) and [**Data C88C**](https://cs88-website.github.io/sp25/): Both CS 61A (Structure and Interpretation of Computer Programs) and CS 88 (Computational Structures in Data Science) also teach Python, but serve a slightly different purpose than Data 6 — namely, these courses are designed to introduce students to computer science, not to computing *in* data science.
+* [**CS 61A**](https://cs61a.org/) (Structure and Interpretation of Computer Programs) and [**Data C88C**](https://cs88-website.github.io/sp25/) (Computational Structures in Data Science) also teach Python, but serve a slightly different purpose than Data 6 — namely, these courses are designed to introduce students to computer science, not to computing *in* data science.
 They cover the Python language in far greater detail than we will, but they do not cover how to work with real-world data.
-CS 61A and Data C88C are also substantially more fast-paced than Data 6 and are excellent to take after Data 6 and/or Data 8.
+After taking Data 6, you will be more than well-equipped to adapt to the faster pace of CS 61A and Data C88C.

 ### Course Materials and Resources